openedx/edx-platform/docs/decisions/0011-emit-course-completion-events.rst

 Decision
 --------

 #. edX platform will be configured to emit an event named ``edx.course.grade.passed.first_time`` when a learner passes a course for the first time.
-Therefore ``edx.course.completed`` will be emitted if the learner has achieved passing grade AND passing timestamp of grade for this learner and course does not exist as seen `here`_.
+This event will therefore be emitted when the learner has achieved passing grade AND passing timestamp of grade for this learner and course does not exist as seen `here`_.

 #.
 For LRS consumers who may be interested in knowing whenever a learner passes or fails a course, edX platform will be configured to emit events named ``edx.course.grade.now_passed`` and ``edx.course.grade.now_failed``.